Flap Surgery: The Basics

 Classification by Blood Supply

 Flaps can be named based on the supply of blood.
-The understanding of the circulation of blood to the donor tissue is critical when describing the type of flap.
+Understanding blood circulation to the donor tissue is critical when describing the flap type.
 The terms random and axial are used to categorize the blood supply.

 • Random Flaps

-• Uses subdermal plexuss (network of blood vessels between the deep reticular portion of the dermis and subcutaneous fat tissue beneath it) (7)
+• Uses subdermal plexuses (network of blood vessels between the deep reticular portion of the dermis and subcutaneous fat tissue beneath it) (7)

 • Axial Flaps